 A lot of people feel strongly that all dogs should live in the house, and just about any dog will do well inside if given enough exercise.
 If your dog will be spending a lot of time outside, you must consider your climate in choosing a breed — some cannot tolerate heat, while others are equally incapable of being out in the cold.

 If your dog must live outside, be sure that they have adequate (enclosed, covered, maybe even heated) shelter, and make an extra effort to spend time with them.
 And don’t expect your big, black, heavily coated Bernese mountain dog to live outside in the summer sun.

 How much grooming are you willing to do?

 Are you willing to spend the time required to keep a long soft coat free of tangles and mats?
-How about the money to have a dog professionally groomed regularly — say, every 6 weeks for non-shedding breeds that need to be clipped?
+How about the money to have a dog professionally groomed and clipped regularly — say, every 6 weeks for non-shedding breeds like the Sheepadoodle?

 Even dogs who are fairly low-maintenance can go through periods of profuse shedding during which their coats need extra attention.
 And all dogs, even hairless ones, need to have their nails, eyes, and ears taken care of.

 What do you plan to do with your dog?